-FY 2019 ADOPTED FUND STATEMENT FUND 10001, GENERAL FUND
+FY 2019 ADVERTISED FUND STATEMENT FUND 10001, GENERAL FUND

+70

-FY 2018 FY 2018 FY 2019 FY 2019 Inc/(Dec) Inc/(Dec) FY 2017 Adopted Revised Advertised Adopted Over Over Actual Budget Plan Budget Plan Budget Plan Budget Plan Revised Revised
+FY 2018 FY 2018 FY 2019 Inc/(Dec) Inc/(Dec)

+Adopted Revised Advertised Over Over

+Budget Plan Budget Plan Budget Plan Revised Revised

+Adopted Adopted Revised Adopted Revised Advertised Adopted Revised Advertised Over

+&lt;sup>1 FY 2017 Revised Budget Plan revenues reflect a net increase of \$11,778,881 based on revised revenue estimates as of fall 2017.
+The FY 2018 Third Quarter Review will contain a detailed explanation of these changes.
+This amount has been held in reserve for one-time FY 2018 requirements and is not carried forward into FY 2019.
-Personal Property Taxes of \$211,313,944 that are reimbursed by the Commonwealth as a result of the Personal Property Tax Relief Act of 1998 are included in the Revenue from the Commonwealth category in accordance with guidelines from the State Auditor of Public Accounts.

-Target funding for the Revenue Stabilization Fund is 5.00 percent of total General Fund disbursements, consistent with the County's Ten Principles of Sound Financial Management as updated by the Board of Supervisors on April 21, 2015.
-As a result of reserve adjustments included in the FY 2019 Adopted Budget Plan, the FY 2019 projected balance in the Revenue Stabilization Fund is \$214.69 million, or 5.02 percent of total General Fund disbursements.

-Target funding for the Managed Reserve is 4.00 percent of total General Fund disbursements, consistent with the County's Ten Principles of Sound Financial Management as updated by the Board of Supervisors on April 21, 2015.
-As a result of reserve adjustments included in the FY 2019 Adopted Budget Plan, the FY 2019 projected balance in the Managed Reserve is \$136.93 million, or 3.20 percent of total General Fund disbursements.

-As part of the FY 2018 Adopted Budget Plan, an amount of \$237,526 was set aside in reserve to address potential FY 2018 one-time requirements.
-As part of the FY 2017 Carryover Review, an amount of \$798,352 was added to the reserve for a total of \$1,035,878.
-This one-time funding was utilized as part of the FY 2018 Third Quarter Review.

-As part of the FY 2019 Advertised Budget Plan, an amount of \$3,875,406 was available for the consideration of the Board of Supervisors during their deliberations on the FY 2019 budget.
-This funding, along with additional funding identified during the mark-up process, is utilized as part of the FY 2019 Adopted Budget Plan.
+- Personal Property Taxes of \$211,313,944 that are reimbursed by the Commonwealth as a result of the Personal Property Tax Relief Act of 1998 are included in the Revenue from the Commonwealth category in accordance with guidelines from the State Auditor of Public Accounts. - The proposed County General Fund transfer for school operations in FY 2019 totals \$2,055,269,600, an increase of \$88,350,000, or 4.5 percent, over the FY 2018 Adopted Budget Plan.
+It should be noted that the Fairfax County Public Schools Superintendent's Proposed Budget reflects a General Fund transfer increase of \$96,882,200, or 4.9 percent, over the FY 2018 Adopted Budget Plan.
+In their action on the Superintendent's Proposed Budget on February 8, 2018, the School Board increased the transfer request by \$250,000 to \$2,064,051,800. - Target funding for the Revenue Stabilization Fund is 5.00 percent of total General Fund disbursements, consistent with the County's Ten Principles of Sound Financial Management as updated by the Board of Supervisors on April 21, 2015.
+As a result of reserve adjustments included in the FY 2019 Advertised Budget Plan, the FY 2019 projected balance in the Revenue Stabilization Fund is \$214.41 million, or 5.00 percent of total General Fund disbursements. - Target funding for the Managed Reserve is 4.00 percent of total General Fund disbursements, consistent with the County's Ten Principles of Sound Financial Management as updated by the Board of Supervisors on April 21, 2015.
+As a result of reserve adjustments included in the FY 2019 Advertised Budget Plan, the FY 2019 projected balance in the Managed Reserve is \$136.65 million, or 3.19 percent of total General Fund disbursements. - As part of the FY 2018 Adopted Budget Plan, an amount of \$237,526 was set aside in reserve to address potential FY 2018 one-time requirements.
+As part of the FY 2017 Carryover Review, an amount of \$798,352 was added to the reserve for a total of \$1,035,878. - As part of the FY 2019 Advertised Budget Plan, an amount of \$3,875,406 is available for the consideration of the Board of Supervisors during their deliberations on the FY 2019 budget.

-As part of the FY 2018 Third Quarter Review, an amount of \$118,679 was set aside in reserve to address portential FY 2019 one-time requirements.
+&lt;sup>2 In order to appropriately reflect actual revenues and expenditures in the proper fiscal year, FY 2017 revenues are increased \$974,647 and FY 2017 expenditures are increased \$127,413 to reflect audit adjustments as included in the FY 2017 Comprehensive Annual Financial Report (CAFR).
+As a result, the FY 2018 Revised Budget Plan Beginning Balance reflects a net increase of \$847,234.
+Details of the FY 2017 audit adjustments will be included in the FY 2018 Third Quarter package.
+This one-time funding is expected to be utilized as part of the FY 2018 Third Quarter Review and, as a result, is not carried forward into FY 2019.

-FY 2019 ADOPTED SUMMARY GENERAL FUND DIRECT EXPENDITURES
+FY 2019 ADVERTISED SUMMARY GENERAL FUND DIRECT EXPENDITURES